toddliu1/KeyCastOW/README.md

   msbuild /p:platform=win32 /p:Configuration=Release /p:PlatformToolset=v140

-  - You can find the PlatformToolset by run:
+  - You can find the PlatformToolset by run: msbuild /version
-  - msbuild /version
-  - Actually , I use Visual C++ 2015 MSBuild Command Prompt , the PlatformToolset is v140 , maybe your is v141 , v120 and other.
+  - Actually , I use Visual C++ 2015 MSBuildTools , the PlatformToolset is v140 , maybe your is v141 , v120 and other.

 ## License